Iakow/kottans-frontend/README.md

     width="300">
 </details>

->I have been a happy user of Ubuntu for a long time, so nothing new except that dubious printer stuff :)
+>*I have been a happy user of Ubuntu for a long time, so nothing new except that dubious printer stuff :)*
 >
->As a person who wants to know everything, I certainly studied the topic of HTTP, and now I have repeated it.
-But without practical use, this knowledge does not linger in my head...
+>*As a person who wants to know everything, I certainly studied the topic of HTTP, and now I have repeated it.
+But without practical use, this knowledge does not linger in my head...*

 <br><br>

 ### 3. Git Collaboration

-Wow, doing the PR turned out to be not at all what I thought.
-The scheme of working in a local repository with two remote branches (forked origin and upstream) is something new for me.
-Although, this is logical given what has been learned.
-Now I can contribute to open source!
-It remains only to find out who I want to help... 	&#129300;

 <details>
   <summary>
-    <b>screenshots</b>
+    <small>screenshots</small>
   </summary>
   <img src="./screenshots/git-collab-udacity.png" alt="udacity screenshot">
   <img src="./screenshots/git-collab-learngitbranching.png" alt="learngitbranching screenshot">
 </details>

+>*Wow, doing the PR turned out to be not at all what I thought.
+The scheme of working in a local repository with two remote branches (forked origin and upstream) is something new for me.
+Although, this is logical given what has been learned.
+Now I can contribute to open source!*
+>*It remains only to find out who I want to help... 	&#129300;*

 <br><br>